Opening a restaurant inside a former courthouse is a solid idea.

 Donning the chef badge is Alex Vines, who cut his teeth at 40 Maltby Street, Rochelle Canteen and Sardine.
 The menu will, of course, follow the seasons (anything else and they’d be laughed out of court), transitioning from Mediterranean fare in the summer to more British classics in the winter.
 And separate to the restaurant space, there’ll also be an open-air rooftop lounge on the crown of the building, with plush sofas, lanterns and two outdoor fireplaces.

-It might just be the most exciting opening this Spring.
+It might just be the most exciting opening this year.

 But you’ll be the judge of that.

-NOTE: Sessions Arts Club is set to open sometime in March.
+NOTE: Sessions Arts Club is set to open sometime later this year.
 We’ll be back with the full scoop when it does…

 Sessions Arts Club | The Old Sessions House, 22 Clerkenwell Green, EC1R 0NA